appreciated/material/README.md

 ## License & Author

-The Theme (material-addon) is written by Appreciated and is distributed under Apache License 2.0.
+The Theme (material-addon) is mostly written by Appreciated and is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

+A small part in the material-addon has been taken from the Materialize Project for the License see MIT-LICENSE.txt.

 Most of the code in the Demo (material-demo) has been written by the Vaadin Team and has been taken from [here](https://github.com/vaadin/framework/tree/master/uitest/src/main/java/com/vaadin/tests/themes/valo) and is also distributed under Apache License 2.0.